 There are many emerging trends and new technologies breaking into the world of consumer goods and packaging.
 For companies that successfully adopt and embrace them into their products, the opportunity for clear differentiation in an often crowded marketplace is huge.
-It’s more important now than ever before to engage with your customer.
+It’s more important now than ever before to connect and engage with your customer.

 Opportunities to connect with your consumers are abundant.
 Especially as one of the first interactions a potential customer has with your product is through the packaging.